Becoming an anaesthesia associate

 AA Curriculum

-The RCoA worked in close collaboration with the General Medical Council (GMC) and others to develop a new Anaesthesia Associates Curriculum, which is aligned to the GMC’s Physicians Associate and Anaesthesia Associate Generic & Shared Learning Outcomes and the professional standards in Good Medical Practice.
+Beginning in 2020, the RCoA worked with the General Medical Council (GMC) and other key stakeholders to develop a new Anaesthesia Associates Curriculum, which aligns with the GMC’s Physicians Associate and Anaesthesia Associate Generic & Shared Learning Outcomes and the professional standards in Good Medical Practice

-Following a GMC consultation in 2021 and recommendation from an independent panel of GMC Associates in 2022, the RCoA published the draft curriculum which course providers can use in developing their courses.
+Following a GMC consultation in 2021 and recommendation from an independent panel of GMC Associates in 2022, the RCoA published the draft curriculum which course providers were able to use in developing their courses.

 Course Information